UKGovernmentBEIS/beis-report-official-development-assistance/doc/glossary.md

 Also "level D"

 An activity that is done on behalf of a PO by a third party, such as an university.
 It's the partner organisation that manages this activity and reports on the financials to DSIT, i.e. `third_party_project.extending_organisation = partner_organisation`

-## Outgoing Transfer

-A way to record money that is being moved from one activity to another.